khad0062/CST8913/Lab 4/Lab4.md

 ## Migration Steps
-1. Replication of Virtual Machines Across Regions Deploy WebServerVM and SQLVM in the primary region.
+1. Replication of Virtual Machines Across Regions

+•	Deploy WebServerVM and SQLVM in the primary region.
-Use infrastructure-as-code (e.g., Terraform, ARM templates) to replicate VMs in the secondary region.
+•	Use infrastructure-as-code (e.g., Terraform, ARM templates) to replicate VMs in the secondary region.

-Configure auto-scaling to handle traffic changes dynamically.
+•	Configure auto-scaling to handle traffic changes dynamically.

-2. Configuration of Load Balancers
+2. Configuration of Load Balancer

-Deploy a global load balancer to distribute traffic between primary and secondary regions.
+•	Deploy a global load balancer to distribute traffic between primary and secondary regions.

-Implement health checks to monitor WebServerVM instances.
+•	Implement health checks to monitor WebServerVM instances.

-Set up region priority rules to direct traffic to the primary region unless it fails.
+•	Set up region priority rules to direct traffic to the primary region unless it fails.

+3. Implementation of Database Replication and Failover

+•	Use SQL replication strategies (e.g., Geo-Replication or Always On Availability Groups).
+•	Configure automatic failover to the secondary region.
+•	Implement backup and disaster recovery policies to prevent data loss.

-3. Implementation of Database Replication and Failover Use SQL replication strategies (e.g., Geo-Replication or Always On Availability Groups).
+   Use SQL replication strategies (e.g., Geo-Replication or Always On Availability Groups).

   Configure automatic failover to the secondary region.

   Implement backup and disaster recovery policies to prevent data loss.